KMahoney/kmahoney.github.io/_posts/2020-09-17-my-principles-for-building-software.md

 Sometimes writing the consistent thing is more important than writing the "correct" thing.
 If you want to change the way something works in your codebase, change all instances of it.
-Otherwise try to stick with it.
+Otherwise, try to stick with it.

 ## Shared Principles are Important